-Here are 7 things to remember to help prevent altitude sickness.
+Here are 7 things to remember to help prevent altitude sickness for kids and adults.
 Remember, to give your body time to adjust to the altitude and that you may feel more out of breath doing regular activities.

 - Stay below 7,000 feet for the first day (reference: Denver is 5,280 feet and Estes Park 7,522 feet )

-- Give your body time to adjust (there’s lots to see and do at lower altitudes.)
+- Give your body time to adjust (there is a lot to see and do at lower altitudes.)